natenka/pyneng-book-en/docs/source/book/13_iterator_generator/generator.rst

 generator expression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The generator expression uses the same syntax as the list comprehensions, but returns the iterator, not the list.
+Generator expression uses the same syntax as a list comprehensions, but returns iterator, not list.

-The generator expression looks exactly the same as the list comprehensions, but the brackets are used:
+Generator expression looks exactly the same as a list comprehensions, but brackets are used:

 .. code:: python